hyundai-robotics/doc-hi6-embedded-plc/book.md

 DI and DO are logical inputs and outputs, respectively, and can be accessed through the robot language and I/O assignment.# 3.3 Input/output diagram

-The I/O diagram of the Hi6 robot controller is as shown below.
+The I/O diagram of the ${cont_model} robot controller is as shown below.

 ![](../_assets/io-diagram.png)